Skip to main content

 • Needs assistance with Money Management due only to illiteracy.

-• Hasn’t had experience or learned the task of Money Management and his or her ability to complete this task has yet to be reviewed to determine the person’s ability to handle at least some money transactions.
-Examples of a person with the cognitive ability to manage his or her money, but does not have the experience of doing so, could include a person with a severe and persistent mental illness or an intellectual/developmental disability, a young adult, a recent immigrant, or even a recent widow or widower whose partner handled all of the couple’s finances.
+• Hasn’t had experience or learned the task of Money Management and their ability to complete this task has yet to be reviewed to determine the person’s ability to handle at least some money transactions.
+Examples of a person with the cognitive ability to manage their money, but does not have the experience of doing so, could include a person with a severe and persistent mental illness or an intellectual/developmental disability, a young adult, a recent immigrant, or even a recent widow or widower whose partner handled all the couple’s finances.

-• Has inadequate income to meet his or her basic needs and the only reason they need helps is due to the inadequate income.
+• Has inadequate income to meet their basic needs and the only reason they need helps is due to the inadequate income.

-• Has a representative payee, money manager, or receives other assistance allocating his or her money due to a history of poor money management related to personal choices or issues with alcoholism, a drug addiction, or a gambling addiction.
+• Has a representative payee, money manager, or receives other assistance allocating their money due to a history of poor money management related to personal choices or issues with alcoholism, a drug addiction, or a gambling addiction.

-Check “1” (Can only complete small transactions) (Needs help from another person to complete some components of Money Management) for a person who:
+Check “1” (Can only complete small transactions) (Needs help to complete some components of Money Management) for a person who:

-Check “2” (Needs help from another person with all transactions) for a person who:
+Check “2” (Needs help with all transactions) for a person who:

 • Due to a cognitive or memory loss impairment requires assistance to complete a transaction and requires assistance to allocate or budget money to pay bills needed for basic necessities of food, shelter, and clothing.